PEC-CSS/AI/clustering/README.md

 - **DBSCAN**: A density-based clustering method, useful for identifying clusters of arbitrary shape.
 - **K-Means**: A popular clustering method that partitions data into a specified number of clusters.
 - **Spectral Clustering**: A technique for clustering data that is not linearly separable, using eigenvalues of a similarity matrix.
+- **Clustering Quality Evaluation**: Evaluate the performance of various clustering algorithms
+- **Comparison of Various Clustering Algorithms**: Compare various clustering algorithms to find which one suits your data the best.

 Each section includes **assignments** to help reinforce your understanding, along with **solutions** for self-assessment.